 - (a) Job postings for vacant positions or positions added to the bargaining unit, shall be posted within 30 days.
 Each posting shall be posted on a bulletin board for not less than seven days for internal applicants and 10 days for external applicants.
-A designated shop steward shall receive copies of all job postings. - (b) The Employer agrees that recruitment of external candidates shall only occur in situations where there are no bargaining unit applicants or employees covered by the provisions of Article 12.1(e) who meet the qualifications contained in the posting. - (c) Temporary bargaining unit vacancies which are known to be for a duration of greater than three months, shall be posted for not less than seven days internal and 10 days external.
+The local chairperson or designated shop steward shall receive copies of all job postings. - (b) The Employer agrees that recruitment of external candidates shall only occur in situations where there are no bargaining unit applicants or employees covered by the provisions of Article 12.1(e) who meet the qualifications contained in the posting. - (c) Temporary bargaining unit vacancies which are known to be for a duration of greater than three months, shall be posted for not less than seven days internal and 10 days external.
 Such positions, once selected shall only be until the return of the incumbent (new hires hired for this clause will be subject to all provisions of the collective agreement). - (d) All internal applications for posted positions for which an employee is coded for, shall be submitted via letter of interest provided by the employee.
 The Employer, when considering the internal applicants, will consider each applicant's skills, abilities, experience and qualifications.
 The senior applicant will be awarded the position provided the applicant's skills, abilities, experience and qualifications are relatively equal and they can satisfactorily perform the full measure of the work required.
-Employees applying for positions they are not coded for will be subject to (e) below. - (e) All external applications will be submitted with a cover letter and resume outlining how they meet the qualifications for the position. - Applicants for a position will be selected on the basis of qualifications and experience. - (2) When the qualifications of two or more employees are relatively equal, the position shall be awarded to the most senior applicant.
-Notwithstanding aboriginal applicants, who will be awarded the position when two or more employees are relatively equal.
-When two or more applicants are aboriginal, the position shall be awarded to the most senior aboriginal applicant. - (f) In filling positions under this article, the successful applicant shall be given a trial period of up to 160 hours, or three months, whichever occurs first, to determine their suitability to perform the work required. - (g) During the trial period, the employee may elect to return, or the Employer may require the employee to return, to their former position, in which case the employee will return to their former position and rate of pay without loss of seniority.
+Employees applying for positions they are not coded for will be subject to (e) below. - (e) All non-coded employee and external applications will be submitted with a cover letter and resume outlining how they meet the qualifications for the position. - (1) Applicants for a position will be selected on the basis of qualifications and experience. - (2) When the qualifications of two or more applicants are relatively equal, the position shall be awarded to the most senior non-coded employee applicant.
+Notwithstanding indigenous applicants, who will be awarded the position when two or more non-coded employee applicants are relatively equal.
+When two or more non-coded employee applicants are indigenous, the position shall be awarded to the most senior indigenous applicant.

+- (f) In filling positions under this article, the successful applicant shall be given a trial period of up to 160 hours, or three months, whichever occurs first, to determine their suitability to perform the work required. - (g) During the trial period, the employee may elect to return, or the Employer may require the employee to return, to their former position.
+In which case the employee will return to their former position and rate of pay without loss of seniority.
 Any other employee affected thereby will be returned to their former position at the same rate of pay without loss of seniority. - (h) The notice of postings shall contain the following information: title of position, duties, qualifications, hours of work, process for making applications and wage.
 Such qualifications shall not be established in an arbitrary manner.